 There are no complex tasks to perform on a violin; for those, ask your local luthier.
 Other than that, you can or rather need to do a few maintenance actions on your violin that I have explained further in this blog post for your violin and in that one for your bow.

 This is the list of the most common products I use when it comes to maintaining my violins and bows.
 I will link them to Amazon if you want to check their price and availability.

-- Compressed air, suitable for electronics.
-It helps you remove dust in places where you can’t reach even with a pencil, or in conjunction with a paintbrush.
+- Air duster, suitable for electronics.
+It helps you remove dust in places where you can’t reach, even with a pencil or in conjunction with a paintbrush.

 - Hard paintbrush of several sizes, I typically use a brush to remove dust from the pegbox or the fine-tuners,